All Episodes

 You can't get there by negotiating.

-And you gotta change it big time.
+And you've got to change it big time.

 And I believe that Trump knows that like nobody else knows it.

-That the reason he's saying yes, we're close, even though objectively speaking, it doesn't look close to me.
+That the reason he's saying, yes, we're close, even though objectively speaking, it doesn't look close to me.

-Doesn't look anywhere near close.
+It doesn't look anywhere near close.

-It was the closest election, that was the closest election.
+It was the closest election.

 And if he says, we almost have a deal, we're so close.

-We're oh, it's just the details.
+Oh, it's just the details.

 We almost have a deal.

-We're totally gonna get a deal.
+We're totally going to get a deal.

 I think maybe the Nobel Prize would be in.

-It's so exciting, we're so close to a deal.
+We're so close to a deal.

-That's redefining reality, and that's what he's doing right in front of you.
+And that's what he's doing right in front of you.

-Suddenly, they wake up in a world where yes is the more rational reason or the more rational thing to do.
+And if he refines it enough, then the people who are hard know about some of the details, suddenly they wake up in a world where yes is the more rational reason or the more rational thing to do.

 50% chance.